lpsinger/userguide/glossary.rst

     range
-        A figure of merit to describe the sensitivity of a gravitational-wave detector to a given source population at cosmologically significant distances.
+        A figure of merit to describe the sensitivity of a gravitational-wave detector to a given source population that is uniformly distributed in volume.
 It is defined as the radius :math:`R` of a Euclidean sphere with the volume equal to the :term:`sensitive volume` :math:`V_z`.
 It may be written as: